Scholar-in-Residence @ African American Library at the Gregory School

 Curriculum vitae/resume (no more than 10 pages)

-Qualifications considered include: (1) the relevance of the project to the mission and goals of the Scholar-in-Residence Program; (2) the feasibility of the project; and, (3) the level of importance of the Houston Public Library and Woodson Research Center collections for the project; and (4) the strength of the proposal in light of letters of reference; (5) special consideration will be given to research that provides a clear connection to a current urban issue of public significance.
+Qualifications considered include: (1) the relevance of the project to the mission and goals of the Scholar-in-Residence Program; (2) the feasibility of the project; (3) the level of importance of the Houston Public Library collections for the project; and (4) the strength of the proposal in light of letters of reference; (5) special consideration will be given to research that provides a clear connection to a current urban issue of public significance (ie. racial justice and anti-black racism).

 Reviews will not be made available to applicants.